$579,781Average Value$387Average Price per Sq Ft10Homes For Sale

 Varied restaurants and service shops along the quaint Main Street

 Almost all of Ridgefield Park’s restaurants are found along a .3-mile stretch of Main Street.
 “It’s a nice little street with all types of shops and restaurants,” Romero says.
 Locals can choose from Italian, Japanese, Korean, Mediterranean, Chinese, Latin American and Greek eateries.
-Dante’s Pizza and Restaurant is an area favorite, as is Food Lab, an experimental bistro serving Asian fusion.
+Dante’s Pizza and Restaurant is a neighborhood favorite, as is Food Lab, an experimental bistro serving Asian fusion.
 The family-owned Sebas Restaurant and Bakery has earned a loyal following, as well.
 The two-block commercial center also has services, like salons and laundromats.
 Art Mora Gallery offers curated exhibits and interactive events like pottery classes and jazz-and-wine nights.
 Village IGA is the main grocery store, but prices are typically higher than farther-away options, like the two ShopRites in South Hackensack and Palisades Park.

 1/2